 Ultimately, we strive to create a place where people love to be.
 A place that values its history, but looks forward, ready for the future.

 In the late 1980’s Missouri organized a Main Street organization at the state level to help revitalize historic downtowns.
 They chose five cities around Missouri to be pilot programs for the Main Street Program.
 Joplin was one of those.
 Main Street Joplin was formed in 1989 by a group of downtown merchants and property owners.
-One of the main purposes of the new organization was to be the managing parking authority.
-As you might imagine, that didn’t go so well with the second purpose which was to market and promote the downtown area to encourage revitalization.

 While the organization has received city funding in the past, it currently is entirely self-funded through events, donations, and sponsorships.